Aaron Hernandez's Fiancée Shares Poem About Strength Following Netflix Docuseries

 While Shayanna didn't specify what sparked the post, it came less than two weeks after Netflix released the docuseries Killer Inside: The Mind of Aaron Hernandez, which explores his life and cases.

 During his lifetime, Aaron played for the New England Patriots.
 In 2015, he was convicted of first-degree murder in the death of semi-pro football player Odin Lloyd.
 He was sentenced to life in prison without parole.
 In 2017, he was found not guilty of murder in the deaths of Safiro Furtado and Daniel de Abreu.
-Just a few days later, he was found hanging in his cell and was pronounced dead.
+Just a few days after the ruling, he was found hanging in his cell and was pronounced dead.

 This wasn't the first post Shayanna has shared since the docuseries' release.
 Last week, she informed her followers she was taking a break from social media.